ducin/ducin.it/posts/there-are-no-hot-observables-in-rxjs.md

 And the `resetOnError`, `resetOnComplete` and `resetOnCountZero` are things we've already gone through 🙃All in all, we can determine all these.

-# how important is reading the source code?
+# How important is reading the source code?

 Sometimes not that much.
 But this time - extremely important!
 Imagine all these situations where you use `share()`/`shareReplay()` and you hope _it should be ok_.
 NO!
 Think about all these usecases, such as switching routes (navigation), potentially causing `refCount` zero for a short while.
 Or receiving `complete` which _might_ unintentionally break your app logic.